CERTCC/CERT-Guide-to-CVD/docs/topics/principles/process_improvement.md

 and Stuart Schechter studied the impact of legacy code on the security of modern software and how large code changes might introduce vulnerabilities \[1\].
-The positive news is that *foundational vulnerabilities*---ones that existed in the very first release and carried through the most recent version of the software---decay over time.
+The positive news is that *foundational vulnerabilities*&mdash;ones that existed in the very first release and carried through the most recent version of the software&mdash;decay over time.
 We can find them, fix them, and make the code base stronger overall.
 However, the bad news is that as the low-hanging fruit of foundational vulnerabilities are fixed, the remaining foundational